derfabsSL/Splinterbuyer/README.md

 The bot streams the HIVE blockchain and listens for new sell orders.
 You can set bids for specific cards, rarities or editions, and when the bot finds a listing that fits one of your bids, it buys the card automatically.

 ### Features
-- Fully automated lightning fast buying of cards
+- Fully automated lightning fast buying (and selling) of cards
 - Filter by card id, rarity, edition, gold foil
 - You can configure how many cards the bot should buy
 - You don't have to compete against other bidders like on Peakmonsters Autobid
 - Can run 24/7

 ### Fees
-The bot is completely free to use, if you enjoy it, please consider donating. :)
+The bot is completely free to use, if you enjoy it please consider donating. :)

 ## Installation